jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on living inside self-obsessed stories.
 They're happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually, the people's problems pile up, and they soon need a true hero again.
 That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to become player gods in a new society rule by a new philosophy  helps Main Street live happy lives.

 The lesson is Stargazer your happiness is the best indicator of which story you're currently in.
 That's why how much money you have, your job title, the university you graduated from, all this is not the definition of happiness.
 Happiness only happens when a ruling philosophy helps people contribute to a classic story that helps humanity evolve life on Earth.

-So we can use our understanding of classic and spectacle/art stories to judge society.
-It's better to judge our society after reading about its history.
+So to defeat Darth Blockuser, we can use our understanding of classic and spectacle/art stories to judge our society.
+Only when a new philosophy clicks, will we disregard his dark majic and fight off his Death Star; and thereby usher in the Computer Age.
+But hold off, it's better to judge our society after reading about its history.
+Frederick Douglass broke from the Matrix, Mister Auld was its Agent, while Sophia Auld choose the wrong side.

 **Good ruling philosophy**: Embraces the modern technological age.
 Empowers the people with advanced tools so they can be player gods who solve problems on the frontline.
 Civilization is lead by individuals who rise to the occasion to become protagonists.
 Once their specific problem is over, leaders willfully return to being an equal member of the community.